mvysny/photocloud-frame-slideshow/docs/index.md

 - bitmap: png, gif, bmp, jpg, jpeg, webp, heif (Android P only)
 - raw: crw, cr2, nef, raf, dng, mos, kdc, dcr (by default ignored since loading RAWs will generate huge network traffic; just enable raws in app's Settings)

+Please note:
+This is just a digital frame / photo browser.
+It does not play any music, does not create videos, does not replace your gallery app, it does simply one thing - shows a slideshow of your photos - and does it simply and right.

+Because of its nature, the application generates a very high network traffic - please make sure you have WIFI enabled.
+The app has built-in network protection and will abort the Slideshow if WIFI disconnects.

+No annoying video commercials, simple to use.
+This application is at its infancy, please let me know which features would you like me to implement, at the [bug tracker page](https://github.com/mvysny/photocloud-frame-slideshow/issues).

 ## Screenshots

 Streams | Slideshow | Browser